Feature request #16255

 Upgrading, automating sys admin tasks will be a lot easier.

-#3 Updated by Nyall Dawson 21 days ago
+#3 Updated by Nyall Dawson over 1 year ago

 - Resolution set to wontfix